pyrijochok/web-magazine-website/README.md

-Simple adaptive website for webmagazine using HTML,CSS and JS
+Simple adaptive website for webmagazine using HTML,CSS and JS.
+Design for website was created in Figma.